Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Regularization of DNNs

-In this section, a number of regularization methods for the training of deep neural networks are briefly introduced.
-In particular, we discuss the parameter norm regularization (specifically $L^2$ and $L^1$ regularizations) and also the dropout.
-These are commonly-used methods for regularization of deep neural networks, among the others (e.g. dropconnect \cite{wan2013regularization}, early stopping \cite{caruana2001overfitting}, and dataset augmentation \cite{salamon2017deep}).
+In this section a number of regularization methods for DNNs are briefly introduced, including parameter norm regularizations and dropout, which are the commonly-used methods for DNN regularization among the others (e.g. dropconnect \cite{wan2013regularization}, early stopping \cite{caruana2001overfitting}, and data augmentation \cite{salamon2017deep}).